apache/maven-site/content/markdown/repositories/layout.md

 And that is it!
 By applying this "algorithm" above to ANY Artifact we can, we can build up the path segment that artifact is expected to be.

+Important note: in case of locally installed artifacts (those you built locally and invoked `mvn install`) will use Artifact baseVersion property instead of version.
+The full-blown "timestamped" versions are used only in remote repositories, when the artifact is deployed.

 # A word about Maven1 layout

 Maven1 aka "legacy" layout **is unsupported since Maven 3.x** (Maven 2.x supported it to ease transition from 1.x to